faonbr/ngrok-partner-integrations/auth0-ngrok-sso/integration/installation_guide.md

 ## Set up ngrok

-To configure the integration with **ngrok**, follow the steps below with the data shown in the **Tutorial** view (which will appear when you save the initial configuration settings).
+To configure the integration with **ngrok**, follow the steps below with the data shown in the **Tutorial** view (which will appear after you save the initial configuration settings).

 1. Log into the [ngrok dashboard](https://dashboard.ngrok.com/) using your ngrok account.